keras-team/keras-io/guides/md/keras_cv/simsiam_with_kerascv.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting RngReadAndSkip cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting Bitcast cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting StatelessRandomUniformV2 cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

-WARNING:tensorflow:Using a while_loop for converting CropAndResize cause there is no registered converter for this op.

 train_ds <PrefetchDataset element_spec=(TensorSpec(shape=(None, 96, 96, 3), dtype=tf.float32, name=None), TensorSpec(shape=(None, 96, 96, 3), dtype=tf.float32, name=None))>
 val_ds <PrefetchDataset element_spec=(TensorSpec(shape=(None, 96, 96, 3), dtype=tf.float32, name=None), TensorSpec(shape=(None, 96, 96, 3), dtype=tf.float32, name=None))>

 ```
 </div>

 Lets visualize our pairs using the `tfsim.visualization` utility package.